Pokemon3108/job-search/Readme.md

 First you need to install and start PostgreSQL server.
 Then you should run sql scripts from /sql folder:
-- drop-db.sql - will drop database job_search if it exists
+- 1-drop-db.sql - will drop database job_search if it exists
-- create-db.sql - will create the database job_search and its user (job_user)
+- 2-create-db.sql - will create the database job_search and its user (job_user)
-- create-table.sql - will create tables and enums in database job_search
+- 3-create-table.sql - will create tables and enums in database job_search
-- fill-table.sql - will fill job_search tables with some content, such as country catalog, specializations, etc.
+- 4-fill-table.sql - will fill job_search tables with some content, such as country catalog, specializations, etc.
-- permission-user.sql - will give permission to user
+- 5-permission-user.sql - will give permission to user

 ___